Discover how easily agentic AI can enhance your business productivity.

 • RPA: Primarily handles structured data from specific applications and databases.

-• IPA: Can process both structured and unstructured data, leveraging AI for better data interpretation.
+• IPA: Can process both structured and unstructured data, using AI for better data interpretation.

 • APA: Excels at handling diverse data in real time, integrating disparate data sources to provide comprehensive insights.